 This appeals to buyers who want more freedom with their property.
 You can paint your home, landscape your yard, park your vehicles, and make decisions about your property without needing HOA approval.
 For buyers coming from communities with strict HOA rules, this kind of freedom is a major benefit.

-Not every home in the area is HOA free, so it is important to verify the specific property you are considering.
-But the availability of no HOA homes is a significant part of what makes Audubon Park attractive to a wide range of buyers.
+Not every home in the area is HOA free, so I always verify that for each specific property.
+But the availability of no HOA homes is a significant part of what makes Audubon Park attractive to such a wide range of buyers.

 Buying a Home in Audubon Park

 Buying in Audubon Park requires patience and local knowledge.
-This is not a neighborhood where dozens of homes hit the market every week.
-Inventory is limited, and the best properties can move quickly when they are priced well.
+This isn't a neighborhood where dozens of homes hit the market every week.
+Inventory is limited, and the best properties can move quickly when they're priced well.

-Understanding the differences between streets, blocks, property conditions, renovation quality, lot sizes, and proximity to East End Market and Corrine Drive matters.
-Two homes at the same price can offer very different value depending on their specific location and condition.
+I know the differences between streets, blocks, property conditions, renovation quality, lot sizes, and proximity to East End Market and Corrine Drive.
+Two homes at the same price can offer very different value depending on their specific location and condition, and that's where my experience makes a difference.

-Working with a Realtor who knows Audubon Park and watches the market closely gives you an advantage.
-You will know about new listings faster, understand what a fair price looks like, and avoid overpaying for properties that may not hold their value as well as others in the neighborhood.
+When you work with me, you'll know about new listings faster, understand what a fair price looks like, and avoid overpaying for properties that may not hold their value as well as others in the neighborhood.

 Interested in Audubon Park?